54754N4/String-Obfuscator/README.md

 # String Obfuscator
 Obfuscates strings using a polymorphic engine.
 Creates a chain of transformations which are then reversed to generate the decryption routine.
-Each time it's ran it generates a unique routine.
+Each time its ran it generates a unique routine.

 ## Language Targets